amitvgi12/assignment/README.md

 1. Create a terraform project to deploy AKS and ACR on an existing vNet

-2. Clone any simple java springboot containerized application from gihub
+2. Clone any simple java springboot containerized application from github

 3. Write a helm 3 chart for the java springboot application